Re-engineering Business: don’t follow conventional rules, offer autonomy

 - If employees reach their targets before the week ends, they can take the remaining days off.

-If you were to re-imagine your business design and transform your company’s culture to give employees more autonomy, how would that improve their life quality?
+Have you ever thought about re-engineering your business design and transforming your company’s culture, to give employees more autonomy?
+How would that improve their work-life quality?